victorgomez09/vira/docs/docs/cli/index.md

-# Vira CLI
+# virapi CLI

-This document describes how to use the Vira Command Line Interface (CLI) script to start and manage your Vira ASGI applications using Uvicorn.
+This document describes how to use the virapi Command Line Interface (CLI) script to start and manage your virapi ASGI applications using Uvicorn.

 ## 1. Overview

-The Vira CLI is designed to simplify the process of launching your application in either development or production mode, automatically handling Uvicorn configuration like host binding, port, and code hot-reloading.
+The virapi CLI is designed to simplify the process of launching your application in either development or production mode, automatically handling Uvicorn configuration like host binding, port, and code hot-reloading.

-The script expects your Vira application instance to be named app within the specified file (e.g., ```app = Vira()```).
+The script expects your virapi application instance to be named app within the specified file (e.g., ```app = virapi()```).

 ## 2. Prerequisites